trinpu/trinpu/README.md

 # 👋🏾 Hi, I'm Pierre

-I'm an aspiring creative technologist and computational artist.
-I combine creativity and computations to build new experiences and art pieces.
+I'm a Technical Program Manager by day and a computational artist by night.
+In my day job, I drive strategic outcomes through technical innovation.
+Lately, I've been working on building and implementing AI agents to enhance localization workflows.
+As a computational artist, I combine creativity and computation to create new immersive experiences and art pieces.

 ### My primary areas of interest are:

-* AR/MR experiences
+* AI Agents
 * Immersive installations
 * Sound synthesis